forensicanalysis/fslib/.github/readme-template.md

  - **fs hashsum**: Print hashsums
  - **fs ls**: List directory contents
  - **fs stat**: Display file status
- - **fs strings**: Find the printable strings in an object, or other binary, file
  - **fs tree**: List contents of directories in a tree-like format